NORTH COUNTY HIGH SCHOOL

 Address: 10 E. First Avenue, Glen Burnie, Maryland 21061

-There are approximately 2100 students in grades 9–12 with a professional staff of ~180.
+There are approximately 1900 students in grades 9 – 12 with a professional staff of 180.
 North County is bordered by Baltimore City to the north and route 170 to the south.
 It includes the area surrounding Baltimore-Washington Marshall International Airport.
 NCHS has a highly professional staff committed to the educational and developmental needs of its students.
-Our school motto captures the spirit of the school and community – GREATNESS IS WITHIN EVERY KNIGHT.
-North County operates on a four period A-Day B-Day schedule.
-Half Credits are awarded at the end of each semester based upon the successful completion of two nine-week grading periods and two Quarterly Assessments.
-Quarterly examinations are required each marking period and count as 10% of the marking period grade.
+Our school motto captures the spirit of the school and community --- “Greatness is Within Every Knight.”

 Students may earn original and recovery credit through the Evening High School, Summer School and/or Twilight School Programs.

 OUTSTANDING AP PROGRAM

 Individual and group academic counseling, college, career and military planning are provided.
 In addition, Naviance, an electronic college- career planning and advisement system, is used by students and parents to support college and career planning.
 Guidance and counseling services are available to students and parents twelve months a year.
 Additional student services are provided by a professional team of collaborators: Psychologists, Pupil Personnel Worker, Social Workers, Signature Program Facilitator, AYP Specialist, and Case Management Specialist.
 For more information contact us at 410.222.6970 ext.
 5206.